giachello/mlgw/README.md

 ## Special Undocumented Feature: Direct Master Link Connection

 This integration uses a special undocumented feature of the Master Link Gateway that allows to listen into the actual ML traffic on the Masterlink bus and provides enhanced functionality.
 Specifically, it allows Home Assistant to fire events for things happening on the bus that wouldn't be provided by the stock MLGW official API, like speakers turning off, or key presses other than Light/Control presses.
-It allows all kinds of fun integrations like starting and controlling your Spotify or other streaming integrations through the Beo4 remote controls.
+It allows all kinds of fun integrations like starting and controlling your Spotify or other streaming integrations through your Beo4 or BeoOne remote control.

 For this to work, you must use 'username: admin', and the admin password, and set up use_mllog: true in the configuration.